shaleen-wonder-ent/user-guides/aum-centric.md

 | True air-gapped operation | ✅ | ❌ Needs Azure connectivity (direct/proxy/Private Link) | WSUS wins for air-gap only |
 | **Third-party application patching** (Adobe, Chrome, Java, Zoom, …) | ⚠️ via custom packages / ConfigMgr | ❌ OS + Microsoft updates only | WSUS/ConfigMgr wins — see §4.3.1 |

 > **About third-party app patching:** AUM patches what the OS update agent patches — Windows OS, Microsoft products surfaced via Microsoft Update, and Linux distro packages.
 It does **not** ship third-party app updates (Adobe Reader, Chrome, 7-Zip, etc.).
 For those, the standard companions are **Intune** (with the Enterprise App Catalog / Win32 apps), **Configuration Manager**, or a dedicated 3rd-party patch product (Patch My PC, Ivanti, etc.).
-This is out of scope for the current proposal but should be acknowledged when sizing WSUS retirement.
+This is out of scope for this guide but should be acknowledged when sizing WSUS retirement.

 #### 4.3.1 When you might still want WSUS (or a hybrid mode)